Presidents Day originally honored the nation's first president, George Washington, whose birthday falls on February 22nd.

 This year, President's Day is celebrated on Monday, February 15, 2021.

 In some respects remembered more for President's Day sales than a patriotic observance, all great US presidents have come to be honored on this day for leading the country over more than two centuries of American history.

 What's open on President's Day?

-As an official federal holiday, post offices and stock markets are closed - meaning many consumer and commercial banks follow suit.
-Around the nation, school children also have the day off as public schools traditionally observe the day as an official holiday.
+As an official federal holiday, post offices and stock markets are closed - meaning many consumer and commercial banks will be closed, as well.
+Around the nation, school children also have the day off as public schools traditionally observe President's Day as an official holiday.

 William Taft, trapped in the

 White House bathtub.

 • Hear the story about George Washington's wooden choppers?
 It's a myth.
 Throughout his lifetime, the first president was variously fitted with false teeth made from ivory, gold, and even human teeth.